Facebook Live videos have become one of the most engaging features on Facebook. Learn how to embed Facebook live videos in WordPress posts and pages.

-If you use JetPack or any other Facebook plugin to display Facebook like box widget, you can simply enable the option for displaying the posts from your page.
+If you use JetPack or any other Facebook plugin to display Facebook like box widgets, you can simply enable the option for displaying the posts from your page.
 The widget will display your video when you are live on the Facebook page.

-With JetPack Facebook Like Box Widget, you can enable the option for “Show Stream” to display your Facebook page posts including the Live Video (when you are Live).
+With JetPack Facebook Like Box Widget, you can enable the option for “Show Stream” to display your Facebook page posts, including the Live Video (when you are Live).

 You can find similar options in other Facebook widgets from different WordPress plugins.

 If you are an advanced user or comfortable with code, you have more flexibility with the configurations of live video code.